 Before listing your home for sale, make sure you clean up a bit.
 You may need to make some minor repairs like replacing window screens or broken outlet covers.
-You can read our 7 Steps to to Selling Your Home for some pre-listing advice.
+You can read our Coeur d'Alene Home Selling Strategy for some pre-listing advice.

 Most people use the first Realtor they meet but choosing a Realtor should not be an easy decision.
 We always recommend interviewing more than 1 Realtor.
 This leads to most home Sellers having a bad experience.
 When you interview an agent, make sure they meet your requirements.

 After you have hired a Realtor and established a price, its time to market the home.
 Understanding where buyers are searching is essential for your home to get the most exposure.
 Studies show 90% of buyers search online.
-Our 7 Steps to Selling Your Home includes an extensive online marketing plan.
+Our Home Selling Strategy includes an extensive online marketing plan.

 After you receive that full price offer, there are still some things that will need to be done.
 There are a lot of details in a Real Estate offer so you should talk with your Realtor about every aspect.
 Make sure you clearly understand your bottom line, what inspections will happen, which party will be paying for closing costs and closing date before you accept.

 You can either accept the offer or start negotiations and make a counter offer.
 This is very common in real estate and you should have a Realtor who completely understands your situation, goals and bottom line.
 There are many areas in an offer that can be negotiated.
 Even after the offer, there are more negotiations during the Inspections and Appraisal process.